-Mediobanca is rated by (i) S&P Global Ratings Italy S.r.l. ("S&P"), (ii) Fitch Italia S.p.A. ("Fitch") and (iii) Moody's Investor Service Ltd. ("Moody's") which are established in the European Union and registered under Regulation (EC) No. 1060/2009 on credit rating agencies, (as amended) (the "CRA Regulation") as set out in the list of credit rating agencies registered in accordance with the CRA Regulation published on the website of the European Securities and Markets Authority pursuant to the CRA Regulation.
+Mediobanca is rated by (i) Standard & Poor's Ratings Service, a Division of the McGraw Hill Companies Inc. ("S&P"), (ii) Fitch Italia S.p.A. ("Fitch") and (iii) Moody's Investor Service Ltd. ("Moody's") which are established in the European Union and registered under Regulation (EC) No. 1060/2009 on credit rating agencies, (as amended) (the "CRA Regulation") as set out in the list of credit rating agencies registered in accordance with the CRA Regulation published on the website of the European Securities and Markets Authority pursuant to the CRA Regulation.
 A downgrade of Mediobanca's rating (for whatever reason) might result in higher funding and refinancing costs for Mediobanca in the capital markets.
 In addition, a downgrade of Mediobanca's rating may limit Mediobanca's opportunities to extend mortgage loans and may have a particularly adverse effect on Mediobanca's image as a participant in the capital markets, as well as in the eyes of its clients.
 These factors may have an adverse effect on Mediobanca's financial condition and/or the results of its operations.